My family LOVES ketchup.

 3/16 teaspoon allspice

 1/2 Tablespoon molasses (optional.
 I used blackstrap.
-For a low-glycemic option, use yacon syrup.)
+For a low-glycemic option, use yacon syrup or a dash of stevia extract.)

 1/16 teaspoon cayenne pepper